lunayuehuang/MSE544_ImageSegmentation/README.md

 print('Saving plots to:', SAVE_DIR)
 ```

-## 3.1 Model
+### Step B. Re-define UNet (standalone for inference)

-This is the same binary U-Net architecture used in Part 2, so the saved `unet_best.pt` weights load into the matching layers.
+This is the same binary U-Net architecture used in Part 2, repeated here so the saved `unet_best.pt` weights load into matching layers without depending on the training cells.

-### Cell 24 — Re-define UNet (standalone for inference)

 Re-declares the same `DoubleConv` and `UNet` classes from Cell 16 so that **Part 3 can be run standalone** (e.g. on a fresh kernel) without re-running the training cells.
 The architecture must match exactly so the saved weights load cleanly.